donydony2009/ObisidianProgramming/Programming/System design.md

 ### Databases
 Storage with querying capacity.

+#### CAP
+In databases there is a CAP theory meaning Conistency, Availability and Partition tolerance.
+C - Consistency - Read always gets the latest data or an error A - Availability - Every request received by a non-failing node in the system must result in a response P - Partition tolerance - The system continues to operate despite an arbitrary  number of messages  being dropped or delayed by the network between node

+You can only ever achieve 2.
+And they are denoted as CA, CP or AP
 #### Types
 - These types have some overlap
 1. Relational databases - Usually organized into tables providing strong consistency guarantees, and trasactions.
 They stand out in being able to  establish relations between tables and maintaining these relations with strict consistency